 Do you print proofs?

 We print physical proofs as requested.
-For physical proofs of digital pieces we charge $15.
+For physical proofs of digital pieces, charges will vary based off the number of pieces you need proofs for, the paper being used, and how quickly you need the proofs.
 For letterpress, foil, embossing, and screen-printing, proofs are much more expensive to produce as we have to go through all the same steps that we would if we were running a full job, including making plates or screens that make up a large portion of the cost of an order.
-For this reason we need to charge you enough to cover the costs of the plates / screens used, as well as a charge for labor / setup (typically about $50 per plate / process involved).
+For this reason we need to charge you enough to cover the costs of the plates / screens used, as well as a charge for labor / setup.
 If you proceed with the existing artwork, the costs of your plate or screen is rolled into the cost of the full run so you are not charged twice.
 Any changes that are made to the artwork after receiving a physical proof (Letterpress, Foil, Screenprinting, and Embossing only) will require a new plate(s) to be made which you will need to pay for.